NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics: Training Method

 where ${\rm Encoder}$ is the pretrained BEATs~\citep{chen2023beats} audio encoder, $f_W$ is a function that converts consecutive $W$ audio frames into a window, $p_\varphi^Q$ is the Q-Former model with trainable parameters $\varphi$ that converts a window into a sequence of text representations $\vz$ using query $\vq$, and $p_\theta^{LM}$ is the pretrained LLM with trainable parameters $\theta$.

-\subsection{Training Method}
+\section{Training Method}

-Our training method is heavily motivated by curriculum learning~\citep{soviany2021curriculum} where machine learning algorithms start with simpler, easy to learn instances and gradually shift to more difficult ones, as done in other audio foundation models~\citep{tang2024salmonn, gong2023listen}.
-We train in the following two stages:

-\begin{itemize} \item Stage 1 (Perception Pretraining): We pretrain the model exclusively on the task of focal species classification, classifying vocalizations of thousands of animal species.
-Species classification is highly deterministic, allowing opportunity to learn a robust connection between language and audio.
-We also choose to train on this task individually as it is foundational to other tasks in bioacoustics. \item Stage 2 (Generalization Fine-tuning): In the second stage, we introduce a variety of bioacoustic and other tasks that build on the robust classification performance of the first stage.
+Our training method follows a curriculum learning approach~\citep{soviany2021curriculum}, where the model is first trained on simpler tasks before progressively tackling more complex ones, as done in other audio foundation models~\citep{tang2024salmonn, gong2023listen}.
+We train in the two stages: \begin{itemize} \item Stage 1 (Perception Pretraining): We pretrain the model exclusively on focal species classification, classifying vocalizations from thousands of animal species.
+Species classification is a highly deterministic task, allowing opportunity to learn a robust connection between language and audio.
+We also choose to train on this task individually as it is foundational to other tasks in bioacoustics. \item Stage 2 (Generalization Fine-tuning): In the second stage, we introduce a variety of bioacoustic and other tasks, building on the robust classification abilities developedin Stage 1.
 This includes detection, captioning, lifestage prediction, and call-type prediction.
-We also include speech and music data in this second stage, hoping to transfer to bioacoustic tasks.
+We also include speech and music data in this second stage, aimed at improving transfer to bioacoustic tasks. \end{itemize} We train \method from scratch, initializing the Q-Former and LoRA layers randomly rather than fine-tuning existing LALM checkpoints such as SALMONN.
+This allows for more flexibility in terms of choosing the latest LLM with the extensive knowledge of animal species, and the most relevant architectural components (e.g., excluding memory-intensive parts of current LALMs such as the Whisper speech encoder~\citep{radford2022whisper}).